 University

-My lab sessions began with basic hand written reports.
+My lab sessions started with basic hand written reports.
 As the years went on I developed a plethora of industry skills including developing code to read large raw data sets, effective critical planning for the data I would collect, utilising LaTeX sites such as overleaf for effective report writing and collaborating with peers to present a lengthy report to a scientific audience.

 "Understand.
 Don't memorize.
 Learn principles, not formulas."